runziggurat/.github/profile/README.md

 # About

-The project is developed by [Equilibrium](https://equilibrium.co) that provides [zcashd](https://github.com/zcash/zcash) and [zebra](https://github.com/ZcashFoundation/zebra) developers with the foundation of reliability, performance, and scalability needed to realize the true potential of the Zcash network.
+The project is developed by [Equilibrium](https://equilibrium.co) that provides the target networks with the foundation of reliability, performance, and scalability needed to realize the true potential of the network.
+Our clients  include, but not limited to, ZCash, Algorand, and XRPL Ledger.

-# FOMO Table
+# Covergage
-[TODO *Some description of the Table*]

 |       | **Spec Conformance** | **Fuzzing** | **Crawler** | **Chaos + Malicious Actor Modeling** | **Visualization** | **Performance Benchmarking (loosely defined)** |
 |--------------------|--------|-------------|----------|-------------|-----------------|--------|
 | ZCash              | Yes (de-facto)  | Yes    | No          | Kinda    | No          | Yes    |